Catch 22: The Alchemy of Regeneration

 In Compulsive Beauty, Hal Foster discusses how the surrealists at the start of the 20th century sought out the outmoded in the urban landscape.

 For the surrealists, the outmoded provided the subject for a revolutionary transition from 'cultural destitution' to 'revolutionary nihilism' through 'the contradictions between old cultural forms and new social formations'.
 This was the site of the surrealist battle but by the end of the century, such contradictions intensified in the cultural landscape as the coming of the digital 'revolution' brought increasing tempos of technological obsolescence paralleled by cultural dissonance.
-In this landscape, the strike project chanced upon its dream place for a ‘surrealist confrontation with old cultural forms in the uneven development of productive modes and social formations’.
+In this landscape, the strike project chanced upon its dream place for such a ‘surrealist confrontation with old cultural forms in the uneven development of productive modes and social formations’.
 In 1992, strike occupied a derelict Victorian public lavatory right by Nicholas Hawksmoor's baroque masterpiece, Christchurch Spitalfields, adjacent to the City of London's 'Square Mile', the global concentration of late capitalist financial institutions.
 A derelict public lavatory below a thriving commercial street is nothing but an ideal of the outmoded; an useless antique listing in cultural destitution outside of consumer relations of exchange.

 Spitalfields was the site of change throughout the 1990s: with the heritage restorations of its Georgian terraces, the expansion of the City made inevitable by the closure of Spitalfields Fruit and Vegetable market, alongside EU (European Union) regeneration grants allocated to the neighbourhood.
 These elements overlapped synchronically.
 But Spitalfields was not Lower East Side in New York, nor the Isle of Dogs, the site of London’s Canary Wharf.
 The constituency here were eager for regeneration, landlords vying for availability of European public money to renovate their properties.